cornell-brg/engrg1050-2022-mini-lab/docs/index.md

  - Particle Argon board
  - LiPo battery
+ - Ultrasonic rangefinder input module
  - LED output module
  - Buzzer output module
- - Ultrasonic rangefinder input module
  - Four-wire cables
- - Enclosure
+ - Enclosure (not shown in photo)

 Take a closer look at the Particle Argon board.
 Notice that there are eight white connectors that can be used to connect the input and output